Circle O Trail

 Getting there:

-From the north: Drive south on US-191 for 16 miles south of I-70.
-From Moab, drive 10 miles north from the Colorado River on 191.
+From the north: Drive south on US-191 for 22 miles south of I-70.
+From Moab, drive 7 miles north from the Colorado River on 191.
 When you see the Gemini Bridges parking area, look for a gravel road on the opposite side (east, away from the cliffs).
-Turn onto the gravel road and immediately go right, then right again into the parking area.
+Turn onto the gravel road and immediately go right.
+Drive past the first restaurant parking area.
 GPS N 38° 39.38' W 109° 40.66'.
-The trail starts by riding the gravel road either north or south.
-Our ride description assumes you'll ride north (left out of the parking lot).
+Continue south to the new parking spot in the valley.
+The trail starts by returning to the gravel road and riding either north or south.
+Our ride description assumes you'll ride north (clockwise).

 Riding resources for this trail: